IDinsight/ask-a-question/docs/develop/testing.md

  Copy `tests/template.env` to `tests/.env` and edit it to set the environment variables.

+??? note "OpenAI API key requirement"
+    You will need to set the `OPENAI_API_KEY` env var in order for the `/llm-response` endpoint tests to pass.
+The `/embeddings-search` endpoint uses monkeypatched embeddings calls so this is not necessary.

 ### Step 2: Run tests

 ??? warning "Don't run `pytest` directly"